 Wauseon is a somewhat small city located in the state of Ohio.
 With a population of 7,316 people and two constituent neighborhoods, Wauseon is the 207th largest community in Ohio.

-Wauseon is a blue-collar town, with 38.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Wauseon is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Wauseon who work in sales jobs (14.56%), office and administrative support (12.68%), and food service (6.76%).
+When you are in Wauseon, you'll notice that it is more blue-collar than most other communities in America.
+42.60% of Wauseon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Wauseon is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in Wauseon who work in office and administrative support (12.17%), sales jobs (8.04%), and management occupations (7.00%).

-The per capita income in Wauseon in 2010 was $20,621, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $82,484 for a family of four.
+The per capita income in Wauseon in 2010 was $22,102, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $88,408 for a family of four.
 However, Wauseon contains both very wealthy and poor people as well.

+Wauseon is a very ethnically-diverse city.
 The people who call Wauseon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wauseon residents report their race to be White, followed by Native American.
 Wauseon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.35% of the city’s residents.
-Important ancestries of people in Wauseon include English, Irish, French , and Italian.
+People of Hispanic or Latino origin account for 17.52% of the city’s residents.
+Important ancestries of people in Wauseon include Irish, English, Italian, and Polish.

 The most common language spoken in Wauseon is English.
 Other important languages spoken here include Spanish and German.